csev/pg4e-docker/README.md

 =============================

 To do this in a real EC2 Instance - create an instance based on ubuntu 18.04.
 Use a security group which opens ports 80, 5432, and 8001.
-Then and login and become root:
+Then login and become root:

     sudo bash
     set -o history

-To test the ami scripts in a docker container so you can start over:
+To test the non-docker scripts in a docker container so you can start over:

     docker run -p 8080:80 -p 5000:5432 -p 8001:8001 --name ubuntu -dit ubuntu:18.04
     docker exec -it ubuntu bash